holtzy/Google-Scholar-Network/readme.md

-Pimp my RMD
+Using R to study Google Scholar
 ===================

-This repository provides a few tips I need to remember to customize the appearance of my [R Markdown](https://rmarkdown.rstudio.com) documents.
+Most of the researcher have a [Google Scholar](https://scholar.google.com.au) page with information concerning their publication.

-You can have a look to these tips here: https://holtzy.github.io/Pimp-my-rmd/
+This repo uses R to analyze these information.
+See the [dedicated webpage](https://holtzy.github.io/Google-Scholar-Network/).